matheusinhesta/GTFSManager/README.md

 Implemented for a graduate work in the Computer Science course.

-It is necessary to have configured the SMTP server credentials to notify the user via e-mail with the generated password.
+**It is necessary to have configured the SMTP server credentials to notify the user via e-mail with the generated password.**

+ - For testing, I used [Mailtrap.io](https://mailtrap.io/)

 ## Installation

-When cloning the repository, you must edit the .env file with the database credentials.
+When cloning the repository, you must edit the **.env** file with the database credentials.

+Copy the **.env.example** file to the project's root folder with the name **.env**

 ```
 DB_CONNECTION=mysql